 Numeric values in instruction operands and DEFB, DEFM, DEFS and DEFW statements are normally rendered in either decimal or hexadecimal, depending on the options passed to sna2skool.py.
-To render a numeric value in a specific base or as a character, attach a b (binary), c (character), d (decimal) or h (hexadecimal) prefix to the relevant length or sublength parameter on the B, C, S, T or W directive.
+To render a numeric value in a specific base, as a negative number, or as a character, attach a b (binary), c (character), d (decimal), h (hexadecimal) or m (minus) prefix to the relevant length or sublength parameter on the B, C, S, T or W directive.

-'''

-C 30000,b

-C 30002,c
+C 30000,b C 30002,c

-'''